ayohana/read-my-brain-api/README.md

 <details>
   <summary>Expand to see stretch goals!</summary>

-  - [ ] Build a back-end API using C#/.NET Core and MySQL with full CRUD functionality.
+  - [x] Build a back-end API using C#/.NET Core and MySQL with full CRUD functionality.
       - [x] Create a new term and its abbreviation into the API's database.
-      - [ ] Read a sentence by sending the sentence as a query parameter and the API will return the translated sentence.
+      - [x] Read a sentence by sending the sentence as a query parameter and the API will return the translated sentence.
       - [x] Update details of an term.
       - [x] Delete an term.
-  - [ ] Enable querying special characters.
+  - [x] Enable querying special characters.
+For instance, c̅ for with, ā for before and p̄ for after.
   - [ ] Use Quill's basic text editor for application UI.
   - [ ] Apply Quill's toolbar.
   - [ ] Modify Quill's toolbar by adding an option to insert special characters into user input.
 For instance, c̅ for with, ā for before and p̄ for after.